jacobobryant/site/resources/public/post/2018/goals.md

 +++
 date = "2018-06-26"
-title = "Better goals and plans"
+title = "Better Goals and Plans"
 +++

 Why do we need goal setting and planning?
 In general, how can it be used effectively?
 The answer to